lorenzo/audit-stash/README.md

 The above plugin has the following issues or does not have the features I wanted.
 - Original data is not recorded at the delete event.
-    - This is useful if you add the plugin after some data has already been added.
+    - This is useful if you add the plugin after some data was added.

 - Associated table records were not saved properly (In this case I considered two models with ‘hasMany’ relationship)
     - Currently, in the CakePHP (4.x) ORM when there is a ‘hasMany’ relationship (for example; think about 2 DB tables: items and item_attributes), `EntityTrait::extractOriginal(array $fields)` doesn't return the original value of the associated table’s (item_attributes) original data instead they return the modified values.